 Industrial engineers require strong analytical and creative thinking skills for effective decision-making.
 Industrial engineers should also be good communicators because they work with a variety of professionals, from management to front-line employees, as well as their clients.

 Industrial engineers can expect job growth of about 10% from 2019-2029, faster than the average rate of growth expected of all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS reported in May 2019 that the median annual salary among industrial engineers was $88,020; engineers working in Texas, Washington, and California earned more money than their counterparts in other states.

 Alternate Career Options

 Similar career options to an industrial engineer include:

 With a bachelor's degree related to construction, manufacturing or business disciplines, cost estimators gather information to estimate the resources needed to construct and manufacture things, or to provide specific services.
-The BLS expected faster than average employment growth of 9% from 2014 through 2024.
-That same source also revealed the annual median salary of cost estimators as $60,390 in 2015.
+The BLS expected faster than average employment growth of 11% from 2016 through 2026.
+That same source also revealed the annual median salary of cost estimators at $63,110 in 2017.

 Health and Safety Engineer

 Usually having a bachelor's degree in an engineering discipline, health and safety engineers strive to protect people by designing systems and procedures concerning various types of consumer products.
 As of May 2019, they earned a median salary of $91,410 per year, the BLS said, and could look forward to average employment growth of 4% between 2019 and 2029.